Jum-eng/Quiz-Generative-AI/README.md

 Create a Python code for a quiz game with basic questions and 4 options on the topic of Introduction to Generative AI, where the user will select the answer from the option.
 If the user answers it wrong, also show the explanation for the wrong and correct answer.
 There should be 5 questions; for each correct answer, '+1' should be awarded, but for the wrong answer, '-1' should be deducted.
+At the end, the name and the final score of the person should be displayed.
+Keep the code simple.